Strawberries

 USDA Planting Zone: 4–9

 Special Notes: Excellent disease resistance and very sweet flavor.
-Early-bearing variety, making it great for early season harvest.
+An early-bearing variety, making it great for early season harvest.

 Florida Radiance